devaughns/grails-logging-poc/README.md

 Example application demonstrating logging with Grails. <br/>
 The application will:
 - log an info message every 5 seconds
-- log an error message every 15 sedconds
+- log an error message every 15 seconds

 ## Running the application
 To run the application, execute `./gradlew bootRun` from the root directory